practicusai/docs/docs/tutorial/sql.md

 ![](img/sql/sql-graph.png)

-Note: If you have Practicus AI Enterprise license your software is already paid for.
+Note: If you have Practicus AI Enterprise license, your software is already paid for.
 So this graph would not make any sense.
 This is only meaningful for the professional pay-as-you-go license type.

 [< Previous](predict.md) | [Next >](next-steps.md)